schwabe/ics-openvpn/doc/README.txt

    keeping minivpn up to date because it contains no code.
 For almost all intents and purposes minivpn + libopenvpn.so is the same as the normal openvpn binary

-Q: How to a VPN by name from an external app
+Q: How do I start a VPN by name from an external app?

 A: public class StartOpenVPNActivity extends Activity {
     @Override